PrathamChoreria/Ve3_global/README.md

 ### Summary of data
 It shows summary of data such as the first few rows of the .csv file, describe the data, display mean median and mode for the features , the missing values in the .csv file , the number of duplicate data that is dealt and outliers in each feature(column).
 ### **File Upload**
-Users can upload CSV files for analysis.
+Users can upload CSV files for analysis.File is temporarily stored in media folder
 ### Data Cleaning
-Automatically handles missing values and outliers.
+Automatically handles missing values and outliers.**Outliers are removed only if we want to remove them.Outliers can be handy in a few data preprocessing and anamoly detection so I give user the choice to remove them.**
 ### Visualization
 Generates multiple types of plots for data analysis.It shows line plot, scatter plot, piecharts and also histograms
 ### Scalability